Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 Rank 2
 ~~~~~~
 | **Withstand**
-| Whenever the Champion takes damage, they gain an additional 1 Soak die against further damage that round.
-This effect stacks indefinitely until the round ends.
+| Whenever the Champion takes damage during a round, they gain an additional 1 Soak die against further damage.
+This effect stacks until the start of the Champion's next turn.
 |
 | **Force of Will**
-| When the Champion Focuses to heal, they may choose to restore durability to their worn armor in lieu of their Vitality.
+| When the Champion Focuses to heal, they may choose to restore durability to their worn armor in lieu of Vitality.
-| In addition, while taking any Focus action, the Champion increases their Mettle score by 2 until the start of their next turn.
+| In addition, while taking any Focus action, the Champion increases their effective Mettle score by 2 until the start of their next turn.

 Rank 3
 ~~~~~~